Breaking: #107884 - Rework actions to use Buttons API with Components

 getAction Items () setAction Items ()

-TYPO3 installations with custom PHP code that modifies these actions and buttons, or utilizes the mentioned PSR-14 events.
+TYPO3 installations with custom PHP code that modifies record or file list actions, or utilizes the mentioned PSR-14 events, are affected.

 Migration